CodingDojoHackathonTeam2/SafeMaps/README.md

 (Mac/Linux)
 > source envSafe/bin/activate
+5) Install CORS Headers library
-5) pip install django-cors-headers
+>pip install django-cors-headers

+6) installing django-cors-headers will install Django Version 4.0.0, but we're using 3.0.0.
+So you may have to uninstall Django
+>pip uninstall Django

+4) install the rest of the packages
-4) pip install Django==3.0.0 djangorestframework djangorestframework-simplejwt
+>pip install Django==3.0.0 djangorestframework djangorestframework-simplejwt requests

 <h3>Run server</h3>